 The Mountains stretch upward from 1,500 feet along the eastern boundary to 6,684 feet at the summit of Mount Mitchell, the highest peak in the eastern United States.
-There are 125 peaks above 5,000 feet and 43 peaks that exceed 6,000 feet in this area.
-The Mountains is the smallest region of the three and the most sparsely populated.
-As such, technological hazards are less likely in the Mountains though terrorism could occur anywhere.
-Snow, sleet, and freezing rain occur more frequently over the Mountains and western Piedmont.
-The impacts of winter weather create hazardous travel conditions along major routes that extend into the Mountain region.
-Although they can occur at any location in North Carolina, earthquakes are more predominant in the Mountains and can have a devastating effect on life and property.
-Heavy rains can also create flooding and landslide conditions that further increase vulnerability, especially for those that travel to enjoy a variety of recreational activities such as skiing and hiking.
+There are 125 peaks above 5,000 feet and 43 peaks that exceed 6,000 feet.
+It is the smallest and least populated region of the three, but it experiences more frequent snow, sleet, and freezing rain, which can create hazardous travel conditions.
+While earthquakes can occur anywhere in North Carolina, they are more common in the Mountains and can have a devastating effect on life and property.
+Heavy rains can also cause flooding and landslides that further increase vulnerability.